JunruiZhang/Airline-Price-Optimization/README.md

 # Airline-Price-Optimization
-Maximize the profit of airlines by improving how to set prices
+Maximize the revenue of airlines by improving how to set prices